DrewPitman/Polynomials/README.md

 with them.

 ## Monomial class
-Not generally meant for user interaction.
-This class handles individual monomials.
+This class handles individual monomials without coefficients, i.e., power products.

-Does not include addition or subtraction, since monomials are not closed under these operations (the result is a polynomial).

-objects from the Monomial class represent power products, i.e. monomials without coefficients.
-We will let the Polynomial class deal with coefficients
+We will let the Polynomial class deal with coefficients.

-Monomials have 3 attributes:
-    **degree, indeterminates,** and **exponents**
+The class has 3 attributes, which are self-explanatory:
+* **degree**; an integer representing the total degree of the monomial
+* **indeterminates**; a list of strings naming the monomial's indeterminates
+* **exponents**; a dictionary whose keys are indeterminate names and whose values are the powers of each indeterminate

+These can be accessed with *get_** methods.

+### usage notes
-Monomials must always be initialized with an indeterminate.
+Monomials must always be initialized with an indeterminate. users
+This class does not include addition or subtraction, since the set of monomials is not closed under these operations.

-**divmod** behaves oddly with Monomials.
+*divmod* behaves strangely with Monomials.
 Since we do not include coefficients, dividing a constant other than 0 by a Monomial will result in a remainder of 1.
+The quotient will be 0 if the dividend is not divisible by the divisor.
+The remainder will be 0 or self in all cases.
+The modulus operators are also based on *divmod.*

+## Polynomial class
+This class handles polynomials in any number of variables.

+This class has two attributes:
+* **constant**; the polynomial's constant term
+* **terms**; a list of monomial, coefficient pairs representing the rest of the polynomial's terms

+### usage notes
+Polynomials must always be initialized with an indeterminate.
+The purpose of this is so that users can make polynomials by first defining indeterminates then operating on them with addition, multiplication, and exponentiation.